richard9106/Project-5/Readme.md

   - Debug set to False
   - SEO Meta description tags added to head in base.html and titles added to the anchor links
-  - E-commerce business model documentation and marketing strategy added to the readme
+  - E-commerce business model documentation and marketing strategy added to the readme.
-  - fix broken image links
+  - fix broken image links in Readme.md.
-  - Robots.txt added
+  - Robots.txt added.
-  - 404.html page
+  - 404.html custom page added.
-  - Fix negative number in product price and rating
+  - Fix negative number in product price and rating.
-  - Test html and css validator, lighthouse and pylint
+  - Test html and css validator, lighthouse and pylint images added to de Readme.md
+  - Automatic tests added to Readme.md.
   - Manual test added "spreadsheet image"